Dynamic elaboration on the Art & Science of Hazardous Area Protection

 So Ventilation is one way to ‘control’ the extent of the zone.

-These terms : Low Ventilation , Medium Ventilation & High Ventilation are the terms used under the main heading of DEGREE OF VENTILATION.
+These terms : Good Ventilation , Fair Ventilation & Poor Ventilation are the terms used under the main heading of VENTILATION ->Classification of Hazardous Areas

-The effectiveness of Ventilation can be expressed in terms of DEGREES of DILUTION.
+The effectiveness of Ventilation can be expressed in terms of DEGREES of DILUTION, namely :-

 Logically, dilution is the result of the DISPERSION of the explosive mixture , thus the